carvel-dev/imgpkg/docs/basic-workflow.md

 After the relocation, you can run the following command to download the bundle:

 `imgpkg pull -o /tmp/simple-app-new-repo -b localhost:5000/simple-app-new-repo`

+Flags used in the command:

+* `-o` indicates the local folder where the OCI image will be unpacked
+* `-b` indicates to pull a bundle from an image registry

 The output shows the bundle pull was successful:
 ```shell